 Jackson is quite a complex dog with a high bite risk so he will need an experienced owner, preferably someone who has dealt with aggression in dogs before.
 He absolutely needs a soft and gentle approach with someone patient and we feel he would be best suited to living with one person in whom he can form a strong bond with.

 Jackson will need an adult only home free from visiting children and with no children planned for the future.
 He would benefit from a home with someone around for most of the day and a quiet environment is crucial with very little commotion or visitors.

 Jackson is not sociable with other animals and will need to be the only pet in the home.

-Jackson’s new owner will need to spend a period of time building a relationship with him here at the rescue, this will then progress into a slow introduction into the home so please do bare your location in mind should you wish to enquire about him.
+Jackson’s new owner will need to spend several weeks visiting the rescue centre in order to form a relationship with him.
+This will then progress into a slow introduction into the home so please do bare your location in mind before you apply to adopt him.